Glow-in-the-dark/Chinese_Name_BaZi_Bruteforce/README.md

 # Chinese_Name_BaZi_Bruteforce

-This small snippet of code is used to bruteforce the best Chinese Name for your child, for their life.
+This small snippet of code is used to bruteforce the best Chinese Name for your child, for their life-readings.
 Also to extract the elements needed to suit their 八字, results are based on a scoring system.

 Scoring is ranked from top to low.
 Scores that are >90 and <90 are placed separately on another array for easier filtering and readability